 Water availability is critical for effective regional development.
-It underpins economic growth options and determines the viability of capital investments.
+It underpins options for economic growth and determines the viability of capital investments.

-The team is focused on delivering two main objectives centred on water quantity and quality:
+The technical program focused on delivering two main objectives, centred on water quantity and quality:

 - Water quality: Develop strategies to protect the region’s fragile ecosystem by minimising land-use impacts on the environment and reducing agricultural nutrient runoff into the Peel-Harvey estuary by 50 per cent.

-While water demand may be met through conventional sources in the medium term, innovative supply options are needed to provide water security for the Transform Peel program and enable food production for domestic and high-value international markets for the next 50 years and beyond.
+While water demand may be met through conventional sources in the short term, innovative supply options are needed to provide water security for the Transform Peel program, and enable food production for domestic and high-value international markets for the next 50 years and beyond.

-The PIWI project team is undertaking extensive technical analysis to model and better understand the Peel water system.
-Studies include:
+The PIWI project team undertook extensive technical analysis to model and better understand the Peel water system.
+Studies included:

-- Managed Aquifer Recharge (MAR) feasibility study: Investigates the possibility of storing water collected over the wet winter months by pumping it into the deep natural aquifer system for future demand.
+- Managed aquifer recharge feasibility study: Investigated the possibility of storing water collected over the wet winter months by pumping it into the deep natural aquifer system for future demand.